cyberbotics/webots/to_test.md

 4.3 Ensure PROTO changes to the PROTO are enforced when reloading (ex: change `translation IS translation` to ` translation 0 0 5`)
 4.4 Rick-click the relocated PROTO, only `edit PROTO source` should be visible

+Test #6:
+1. Open a sample world and relocate it
+2. Add a couple local PROTO using the Wizard
+3. Define a few Ephemeral EXTERNPROTO (both local and remote)
+4. Insert the PROTO (local and remote) that were defined as Ephemeral 4.1 They should still show up as ephemeral
+5. Save world
+5.1 Should no longer show as ephemeral
+6. Delete the node from the scene tree
+6.1 Still shouldn't show as ephemeral

+Test #8:
+1. Create a new project
+2. Create a controller (supervisor)
+3. Attempt to spawn an official PROTO
+3.1 Should fail
+4. Declare the local PROTO as Ephemeral
+4.1 Spawn should work
+5. Do the same with a local PROTO